Skip to main content

 Chad Link DO, FACC, FACOI's Profile

-Chad Link DO, FACC, FACOI Related seminars and products
+Chad Link DO, FACC, FACOI Related Seminars and Products

 J'Aimee Lippert DO's Profile

-J'Aimee Lippert DO Related seminars and products
+J'Aimee Lippert DO Related Seminars and Products

 J’Aimee Lippert, D.O., is a 2000 graduate of Michigan State University College of Osteopathic Medicine and completed a residency in Family Medicine and Neuromusculoskeletal Medicine at Metro Health in Grand Rapids, Michigan, in 2004.
-She was a residency program director at Metro Health for several years prior to moving to Green Bay, Wisconsin, where she served as an integrated family medicine and neuromusculoskeletal medicine physician with Prevea Health from 2010-2020.
-In January 2020, she returned to her home state of Michigan and is now the Associate Chair of the Department of Osteopathic Manipulative Medicine at MSUCOM.
+She was a residency program director at Metro Health (now University of Michigan-West) for several years prior to moving to Green Bay, Wisconsin, where she served as an integrated family medicine and neuromusculoskeletal medicine physician with Prevea Health from 2010-2020.
+In January 2020, she returned to her home state of Michigan and is now the Interim Chair of the Department of Osteopathic Manipulative Medicine at MSUCOM.
 She enjoys working with the first- and second-year students, precepting students and residents in the clinical setting, and sharing Osteopathic medicine with her community through lectures, workshops, and service.
 Dr. Lippert’s passion is sharing Osteopathic medicine with others in the hopes that this approach to health is available to all people.

 Samantha MacKay-Forton's Profile

-Samantha MacKay-Forton Related seminars and products
+Samantha MacKay-Forton Related Seminars and Products

 National 1st Vice Chair